-Remember, detailed information and accurate documents will make it quicker and easier for you to get reimbursed!
+Remember, having detailed information and accurate documents will make it quicker and easier for you to get reimbursed.

 Complete your quote accurately.
 And before you confirm your purchase, double-check that you have listed everything you possibly need to mention to World Nomads.